Marathi Keertan: Training

 There are also some smaller schools at Goa, Beed and Ujjain.

 These are working as independent autonomous bodies.
-Different institutes offer education in different languages as suitable for the students and audiences around e.g. Institutes in Maharashtra prefer Marathi medium while those in Karnataka go for Kannada, Hindi is medium in U P and M.P,and Punjabi in Punjab and so on.
+Different institutes offer education in different languages as suitable for the students and audiences around e.g. Institutes in Maharashtra prefer Marathi medium while those in Karnataka go for Kannada, Hindi is medium in U P and M.P, and Punjabi in Punjab and so on.
 Some have started training in various mediums including Hindi and English too along with the local language.

 Naradiya Keertan knows no boundaries.
 It accepts saying from great authors all over the world, if they suit their subject under consideration as to prove the principle or spiritual lessons.
-The training is also available by postal course also if one wants to do it at home as self studying, with outside guidance in literature and music.A good knowledge of "Sanskrit" the ancient language of India is essential for a best performer.Mostly it tells stories of old mythology and religious deeds of great lives including god and godly men.
+The training is also available by postal course also if one wants to do it at home as self studying, with outside guidance in literature and music.
+A good knowledge of "Sanskrit" the ancient language of India is essential for a best performer.
+Mostly it tells stories of old mythology and religious deeds of great lives including god and godly men.

+Types of Naradiya Marathi Keertan

+There are several types of performing the Naradiya Keertan.
+The format, sequence, and dress code is similar, except for the stuff elaborated.